THE OPEN DOOR HAS A NEW LOCATION - 360 FESTUBERT ST - YOUTH 12-24 WELCOME

 Every night in the Cowichan Valley the experience of homelessness is a reality for many including youth.
 Whether it be couch-surfing, sleeping outdoors, or feeling unstable in their current situation.
 Although shelter housing is available for adults at Warmland Shelter or at the new Women’s Shelter, there are currently no shelter services for youth under 19.

-The Open Door Integrated Youth Services Centre is a newly formed extension of the Canadian Mental Health Association's Youth Outreach Engagement Program (YOEP).
-The Open Door is a space where youth ages 12-24 can connect with staff over a coffee and a snack, do their laundry, have a shower, get clothing and access to medical care and counselling services.
+The Open Door Youth Services Centre is a newly formed extension of the Canadian Mental Health Association's Youth Outreach Engagement Program (YOEP).
+The Open Door is a space where youth ages 12-24 can connect with caring staff over a coffee and a snack and get warm clothing.
 Close partnerships with other community agencies such as Island Health’s Discovery Addiction Services, allow YOEP staff to provide support by connecting youth with long term, ongoing resources not currently offered at the Open Door.